noisebridge/PythonClass/14_unittest.md

         -  Simple math is best, we just want to get enough tests to see implementation patterns.
     3. Now lets generalize.
 4 things change in each test.
         -  test name - although you could have different text for fail/success
-        -  type of assert - we use only == to keep things simple
+        -  assert statement simply takes True/False (or a list of True/False) - we use only == to keep things simple
         -  left side of assert statement
         -  right side of assert statement
     4. Parts of our testing framework: